 Providing Staff Support level according to Service Users’ needs, including those admitted for Emergency Respite Service.

-Respecting the religious and cultural background and traditions of all those living in our care, and ensuring provision of means to service users to maintain and build on, these links.
+Respecting the religious and cultural background and traditions of all those living in our care, and ensuring the provision of means to service users to maintain and build on these links.

-Making every effort to achieve a better provision and greater understanding for our service users within society today and the particular problems they may face.
+Making every effort to achieve a better provision and greater understanding of our service users within society today and the particular problems they may face.

 Showing care, consideration, courtesy and realism in our dealings with parents, relatives, neighbours and friends of our service users.

-Enabling service users to have the opportunity to develop their own lives; where possible to participate in the local community and enjoy a wide range of day activities within the local neighbourhood.
+Enabling service users to have the opportunity to develop their own lives; where possible to participate in the local community and enjoy a wide range of daily activities within the local neighbourhood.